 And, by the way, when we say sunset here, we’re talking about the actual number of minutes it takes for the body of the sun to sink below the western horizon.
-Follow the links below to learn more:

 Now consider that the farther the sun sets from due west along the horizon, the shallower the angle of the setting sun.
 That means a longer duration for sunset at the solstices.

 Meanwhile, at an equinox, the sun rises due east and sets due west.
 That means – on the day of an equinox – the setting sun hits the horizon at its steepest possible angle.

 At more northerly temperate latitudes, the sunset duration is greater; and at latitudes closer to the equator, the sunset duration is less.
-Near the Arctic Circle (65o north latitude), the duration of a solstice sunset lasts about 15 minutes; at the equator (0o latitude), the solstice sun takes a little over 2 and 1/4 minutes to set.
+Near the Arctic Circle (65 degrees north latitude), the duration of a solstice sunset lasts about 15 minutes.
+At the equator (0 degrees latitude), the solstice sun takes a little over 2 1/4 minutes to set.